 To lodge the Taxable payments annual report using the Business, Tax Agent or BAS Agent portals, you need to create an electronic annual report data file using accounting software.
 The software must meet the ATO’s reporting requirements.

-A good accounting system that has a solution for TPAR built in will ensure that you will be compliant and accurate, while at the same time not become too much of an admin burden to produce the report.
-You can explore several accounting system and find what suits you best.
+A good accounting system that has a solution for TPAR built-in will ensure that you will be compliant and accurate, while at the same time not becoming too much of an admin burden to produce the report.
+You can explore several accounting systems and find what suits you best.

 - Standard Business Reporting (SBR)